WELCOME TO GOLDEN BAY HIGH SCHOOL

 We would like to ask you to support the event by coming along on the day with friends and family, and also ask if you can help us in any way.
 We are looking for donations of prizes, artwork for the auction, humanpower before, during and after the event, any great ideas you may have, and simply getting the word out to the Golden Bay community and beyond.

-If you can help in any way, please get in touch with Caroline Jones on 525 7185 or via email at email@example.com - thank you for your support!
+If you can help in any way, please get in touch with Caroline Jones via email at email@example.com - thank you for your support!

 News in brief